yanghengtang/tp/docs/DeveloperGuide.md

     * 1a1.
 MediConnect shows an error message.
     * 1a2.
 MediConnect requests for the correct input

-      Steps 1a1-1a2 are repeated until user inputs correct input.

       Use case resumes at step 1.

 * 1b.
 MediConnect detects that the doctor does not exist in the system.
     * 1b1.
 MediConnect shows an error message.
     * 1b2.
 MediConnect requests for the correct input

-      Steps 1b1-1b2 are repeated until user inputs correct input.

       Use case resumes at step 1.